New: Written submissions will be accepted up until two hours before the start of a Public Hearing and will not be

 - contain your mailing address

-The Municipal Clerk must receive the correspondence no later than noon on the Wednesday preceding a Regular or Special Meeting for the letter to be included in the Council Agenda.
+The Corporate Officer must receive the correspondence no later than noon on the Wednesday preceding a Regular or Special Meeting for the letter to be included in the Council Agenda.
 All submissions will form part of the public record.

 Your letter, with your name and address, will appear on the Council Agenda under the correspondence section.
 It will be acknowledged (received) during a Council Meeting.
 Personal phone numbers and email addresses will be redacted.

 - Council may just receive your letter